RgbTrouw/Qs-Messenger/README.md

   - completed some of the list functions
   - only one login allowed with option of logging out the other session.
   - server verbose option "-v" added
-  - (removed server logging for now)
+  - (removed server logging "-log" for now)